AIXerum/AI-Telegram-Assistant/README.md

 ### Usage

 - **Communicating with the Assistant**: Simply send a message to your Telegram bot, and the assistant will analyze the message, delegate the task to the appropriate sub-agent, and report back with the results.

-## Contribution

-Feel free to fork the repository, create a branch, and submit a pull request if you'd like to contribute to the project.